woojoo666/arcana-notes/notes11.md

 * is because linked-lists are ordered
 * and I want the concept of un-ordered
 * so sets are more of a built-in object type, than an axiom
-* without them, the language is still Turing Complete (well aside from the static binding part, which is currently)
+* without them, the language is still Turing Complete (well aside from the static binding part, which is currently implemented via insertions and `pick_one`)

 * so it feels like our "base" language is ordered
 * and sets are just an un-ordered interface on top of it